HONG KONG DISNEYLAND

 One of the two railroad stations is located at the entrance to Main Street USA.
 A collection of vehicles cruise up and down the street.

-Main Street transportation
+Main Street USA transportation

 Other attractions include Animation Academy and Turtle Talk with Crush.
 Muppet Mobile Lab also makes appearance on Main Street at various times and colourful street entertainers are regular visitors throughout the day.